 Publication and Legacy

-Green has made more than 3 million in book sales and that’s without considering the income for movies deals for his works as well as his social media streams.
+John Green has made more than 3 million in book sales and that’s without considering the income for movie deals for his works as well as his social media streams.
 The author is creating quite a legacy for himself.

 The film adaptation of the novel stars Nat Wolff as Q and model-turned-actor Cara Delevinge.
 The movie did not receive the best critical response with Rotten Tomatoes rating it around 58 percent based on 141 reviews with an audience score of just 47 percent.